code-not-found/code-not-found.github.io/_posts/graphql-java/2018-03-15-graphql-spring-boot-example.md

 To facilitate the management of the different Spring dependencies, [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} are used which are a set of convenient dependency descriptors that you can include in your application.
 We include the `spring-boot-starter-web` dependency which will automatically setup an embedded Apache Tomcat that will host the GraphQL API endpoint.

-The [GraphQL-Java](https://github.com/graphql-java/graphql-java){:target="_blank"} project provides a GraphQL Java implementation.
+The [GraphQL-Java](https://github.com/graphql-java/graphql-java){:target="_blank"} project provides a Java implementation for GraphQL.
 It contains a [graphql-spring-boot](https://github.com/graphql-java/graphql-spring-boot){:target="_blank"} project that offers a `graphql-spring-boot-starter` which will auto-configure a GraphQL Servlet that is accessible on <var>/graphql</var>.

 In addition, the GraphQL starter will automatically create a GraphQL schema by parsing all GraphQL schema files found on the classpath.
 In order for this to work the `graphql-java-tools` library also needs to be added as a dependency.

-[GraphiQL](https://github.com/graphql/graphiql){:target="_blank"} provides an interface for editing and testing GraphQL queries/mutations.
-GraphiQL becomes accessible at <var>/graphiql</var> if the `graphiql-spring-boot-starter` is added as a dependency.
+[GraphiQL](https://github.com/graphql/graphiql){:target="_blank"} provides an interface for editing and testing your GraphQL API.
+It becomes accessible at <var>/graphiql</var> if the `graphiql-spring-boot-starter` is added as a dependency.

 The plugins section includes the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
 This will also allow us to startup our GraphQL API server via a Maven command.